mamchecker/mamchecker/mamchecker/r/ct/en.rst

     %level = 11
     <!-- html -->

-Variables, one normally deals with, are extensive, i.e. quantities and not points.
+Variables one normally deals with, are extensive, i.e. quantities and not points.
 3m means all points from 0 to 3m.

 Two different variables, for which all combinations are possible can be called